 - Guidelines for protecting minors from emotional and physical abuse and neglect.

-- Requirements and procedures for reporting incidents of suspected abuse or neglect or improper conduct.
+- Requirements and procedures for reporting incidents of suspected abuse.

 Training may be expanded depending upon the program or activity and the person’s role in the program or activity.